kinderhead/LuaDatapack/README.md

 |Commands library|`std:commands`|
 |Storage library|`std:storage`|

-Note: If you prefer a different OOP library, you can simply add one to the datapack.
-If people do not like these, they can be replaced in the future
+Note: If you prefer a different OOP library, you can simply add one to the datapack

 ## Contributing

-Any help is appreciated.
-Issues and feature requests can be shared [here](https://github.com/kinderhead/LuaDatapack/issues)
+Building this repo is the same as any other Fabric mod.
+There may be issues with libraries not loading when starting the game, but running the game though the VSCode debugger works for some reason

 ### Things to do

 * Optimize lua api
+* Add more api features
-* Use commands less (except `say`, as it is faster for some reason)
+* Use commands less internally (except `say`, as it is faster for some reason)

 ## Planned features

 * More commands
 * Development tools with [TypeScriptToLua](https://typescripttolua.github.io/)
-* Others can be found [here](https://github.com/users/kinderhead/projects/2/views/1)

 ## Links